none of the pages home, personal injury, about us, or contact us is in view

 When you’re considering a wrongful death claim, one of your first concerns might be whether you’re eligible to file.
 The person who was harmed is no longer alive to ensure justice is served.
 Who, then, should file in their stead?

 Because eligibility can be complex, Texas lawmakers have narrowed the people who are eligible to file down to a short list of family members.
 This includes the following:

 Once you’ve determined that you’re the party responsible for filing the claim, you’ll then need to identify who should be liable for the damages.
 This is the person your lawyer will name as the defendant.
 Identifying the liable party is, of course, a crucial part of your wrongful death claim.

 Typically, the person responsible will depend on what caused the fatal injuries.
-For example, if your loved one was killed in a car accident, the other driver might have been the one responsible for the crash.
-However, if they were in a single-car accident, they might have been fatally injured because the car manufacturer didn’t ensure their products were safe, for example.
+For example, if your loved one was killed in a vehicle accident, the other driver might have been the one responsible for the crash.
+However, if they were in a single-vehicle accident, they might have been fatally injured because the car manufacturer didn’t ensure their products were safe, for example.

 If you’re not sure what factor or factors led to your loved one’s death, reach out to an Austin lawyer.
 Your attorney can investigate the accident and use all available resources to determine the person responsible and ensure they are brought to justice.

 When you’ve lost a loved one, the effect on your life goes beyond emotional.
 You will also be looking at unplanned expenses, such as final medical costs and burial expenses.
 These items can add up quickly, and leave you struggling to manage both your grief and the additional financial strain.

 Fortunately, your wrongful death compensation should cover all of those damages.
 Your damages will be categorized as either economic or non-economic.
 The former relates to the ways your life has been and will be affected by the fatal injury.
 This includes items such as the loss of future income and burial expenses, for example.